 - document how you started a business with social benefits

-- share how you cut your summer job’s energy use by convincing your boss to do LED retrofits
+- share how you cut your summer job’s energy use with LED retrofits

 - show how your art project inspired or educated people about human trafficking

-- Fill out the short application page to provide the link to your completed project page by 11:59 p.m. (eastern) on March 20.
+- Fill out the short application page to provide the link to your completed project page by 11:59 p.m.
+(Eastern) on February 15.

 Application Deadline and Other Important Dates

-- Orientation Week: Pick up the printer in person when you arrive on campus
+- Orientation Week: Pick up the printer and/or copy of Create when you arrive on campus